 Do you want to jump-start your online side hustle in a big way?

-But none the less I was amazed that I was even earning that much because it was a $100 I didn’t have before.
-However what if their was a way you could bypass all the upfront work and jump straight into the fun stuff.
+But nonetheless, I was amazed that I was even earning that much because it was $100 I didn’t have before.
+However what if there was a way you could bypass all the upfront work and jump straight into the fun stuff?
 Buy fun stuff I mean instant traffic and income.

 Enter Flippa.com.
 (And no this is not an ad, haha.
 I just really like the site.)

 If you’ve never heard of Flippa it’s an online auction site people go to sell and buy websites, and recently I’ve been watching Flippa to buy a few specific sites as well.

 Along the way I’ve learned a lot of great stuff on what to look for and what to avoid, so in this article, I’m going to show you how to evaluate and buy a website on Flippa.com.

 Questions You Should Ask Yourself Before You Start

 Before we jump into the process there are some basic questions you need to define that will help make the process go a bit smoother for you.
 So take a moment and define these things up front and you will likely have more success.

 Do You Want To Buy A Starter Site Or An Established Site?

 Flippa sells two types of sites, starter sites, and established sites.